The carpenter dresses his plank, the tongue of his foreplane whistles its wild ascending lispWalt Whitman, “Song of Myself,” Leaves of Grass

 As the saying goes, “timing is everything.”

-Most woodworkers fail to consider these efficiency variables; They simply keep cutting away until the tool either becomes too difficult to motivate, or it stops doing an acceptable job, then stop work and sharpen the blade.
-This is normal, but the wise woodworker will focus on minimizing the total time and total cost required to maintain his tools even if it means he must pause work to resharpen his blade well before its performance deteriorates badly.
+Most woodworkers fail to consider these efficiency variables; They simply keep cutting away until the tool either becomes too difficult to motivate, or the results resemble canine cuisine, then stop work and resharpen the blade.
+But the wise woodworker will focus on minimizing the total time and total cost required to maintain his tools even if it means he must pause work to resharpen his blade well before its performance deteriorates badly.

 This sharpening inflection point will vary from blade to blade and job to job because every blade, every piece of wood and and every user are unique.
 Simply counting strokes is not enough.
 It takes attention and practice to sense when a blade has reached this point.